 Competition among banks forces interest rates down as banks compete with one another to make more loans.
 If businesses are able to borrow more to build new stores and factories and buy more computers, machines, and tools, total spending increases.
 Consumer spending that partially depends upon levels of interest rates (automobile and appliances, for example) is also affected.
 Output will likely increase as spending increases.
 In this case, unemployment will fall.
 There may also be some upward pressure on prices.

-The FOMC reacts to a slowing economy by expanding the money supply, lowering interest rates, and thus encouraging increased spending.
-The FOMC reaction to increasing inflationary pressures is to decrease the money supply, raise interest rates, and thereby slowing growth in spending.
+The FOMC reacts to a slowing economy by expanding the money supply, lowering interest rates, and creating increased spending.
+The reaction to increasing inflationary pressures is to decrease the money supply, raise interest rates, and thereby slowing growth in spending.

 Fiscal policy is the taxing and spending policies of the federal government.
-Those policies also have the potential to influence economic conditions whether deliberately or as an unintended consequence of changes in taxes and spending adopted for reasons other than to influence economic conditions.
+Those policies also have the potential to influence economic conditions whether deliberately or as an unintended consequence.
 If the economy is entering a recession, fiscal policy response might be to increase government spending and to lower taxes.
 If spending in the economy is growing too rapidly, the fiscal response might be to decrease government spending and to increase taxes.

 - What are the Federal Reserve current observations and concerns?

 - What tool will the Federal Reserve use to accomplish its goals?